THEOplayer/samples-ios-sdk/Basic-Playback/Guides/howto-theoplayer-ios-sdk-integration/README.md

 Optional.
 Rename the new group to `Frameworks` which is a common folder name in Xcode projects.
 Repeat 2 - 4 above but drop the **`THEOplayer SDK`** under the `Frameworks` folder instead:

 !["SDK in Frameworks group"][06]

+Note: refer to [https://github.com/THEOplayer/theoplayer-sdk-ios] if you want to import the THEOplayer SDK through Cocoapods instead of this manual approach.

 ## Implementation